hybridgroup/gobot/platforms/particle/README.md

 # Particle

-The Particle Photon is a Wi-Fi connected microcontroller from Particle (http://particle.io), the company formerly known as Spark Devices.
-Once it connects to a Wi-Fi network, it automatically connects with a central server (the "Particle Cloud") and stays connected so it can be controlled from external systems, such as a Gobot program.
-To run gobot programs please make sure you are running default tinker firmware on the Photon.
+The Particle Photon and Particle Electron are connected microcontrollers from Particle (http://particle.io), the company formerly known as Spark Devices.
+The Photon uses a Wi-Fi connection to the Particle cloud, and the Electron uses a 3G wireless connection.
+Once the Photon or Electron connects to the network, it automatically connects with a central server (the "Particle Cloud") and stays connected so it can be controlled from external systems, such as a Gobot program.
+To run Gobot programs please make sure you are running default Tinker firmware on the Photon or Electron.

 For more info about the Particle platform go to https://www.particle.io/